habitat-sh/habitat/components/habitat-chef-io/README.md

 **Parent**
 The parent is the path to that page in the left navigation menu.
-For example, the `knife serve` page is found by clicking on Chef Workstation, Chef Workstation Tools, and then Knife.
-So it's parent is `chef_workstation/chef_workstation_tools/knife`.
+For example, the `Hab CLI Reference` page is found by selecting Reference --> Hab CLI Reference.
+So it's parent is `reference`.

 **Identifier**
 Each menu identifier must be unique.
 We use the menu parent value, followed by